Pam Oman (i.e. Unite, Join Together in Harmony and Peace)

 DESIGN HISTORY

-Omampam, The salamander.
+Omampam, the salamander.
 The name in Ashanti means literally ‘mend nation’ (pam oman), i.e. unite, join together in harmony and peace.
 The following is the Ashanti story of how it came to get this name.

 The Salamander was formerly known as the Boaman (i.e. breaker-up of nations).
 This name he was given by Esono, the Elephant, who is supposed, according to this story, to have given all the animals their names.